 \begin{assumption}\cite{huang2016cooperative} All eigenvalue modulus of matrix $E$ are less than or equal to 1. \end{assumption}

 The COOT is to design the distributed controllers for all agents such that the output tracking error $e_{i}(t)$ converges asymptotically to 0 and the predefined performances are optimized.
-Inspired by \cite{liu2018adaptive,feng2024discrete}, we design the following distributed observer to estimate matrices $E$, $F$ and the leader state $v(t)$ and as
+We design the following observer to estimate $E$, $F$ and $v(t)$ as